dev-arpita/protfolio-page-challenge/instruction.md

 ### Instructions

-#### The titles need extra styling
+#### Extra spacing

+- Each “part” of the site needs 100px of space on the top and the bottom
+- Each “part” needs a different background color that extends the entire width of the viewport

+#### Colors:

-- h1: 80px
+- #D7D7D7
-- h2: 60px
+- #FFEAEA
-- The bold text must be on its own line
-- Link color: #99D930
+- #EAF9FF
-- Link hover color: #131313